osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/v1/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-principles-of-operation.md

 ## Adapter configuration

-For the Azure Event Hubs adapter to start data collection, configure the following:
+For the Azure Event Hubs adapter to start data collection, configure the following: <!--- jokim Mar0322: configure the following items --->

-- Data source: Provide the data source from which the adapter should collect data.
+- Data source: Provide the data source from which the adapter should collect data. <!--- jokim Mar0322: remove periods in a bulleted list --->
 - Data selection: Select Azure Event Hubs items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.